NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 PRINCE2

-PRINCE2, which stands for PRojects IN Controlled Environments, is a Project management methodology that comes with best practices, processes and terminology.
-PRINCE2 methodology focuses on business justification, defined organisation structure for the project management team and a product-based planning approach.
-It emphasises dividing projects into manageable and controllable stages.
-The project management methodology can be applied to any project regardless of size and complexity.
+PRINCE2, which stands for Projects in Controlled Environments, is a Project management methodology that comes with best practices, processes, and terminology.
+The PRINCE2 methodology focuses on business justification, a defined organisation structure for the project management team, and a product-based planning approach.

 14. Rapid Application Development (RAD) Methodology